 Whether you’re a first-time visitor or a long-time local, the art and culture of this area covers many different disciplines and can be enjoyed in different ways.
-From commercial and public art galleries, to nonprofit cultural centres, there are plenty of collections and activities to experience, giving each person a unique view into the lifestyle of their neighbours, ancestors, or simply the community at large.
-Plus, even if you are not interested in the exhibits yourself, bringing the kids can help boost their creativity, and increase their neural development, problem-solving skills, and fine motor skills – all while providing a fun day of activities and memories.
+There are plenty of collections and activities to experience, giving each person a unique view into the lifestyle of their neighbours, ancestors, or simply the community at large.
+Plus, even if you are not interested in the exhibits yourself, bringing the kids can help boost their creativity – all while providing a fun day of activities and memories.

 In partnership with the team at the Art Gallery of Grande Prairie, we have rounded up a list of the arts and culture centres from around our region that we encourage you and your family to visit!